raipc/atsd-api-python/README.md

 # Axibase Time Series Database Client for Python

-The ATSD API Client for Python simplifies the process of interacting with [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) through SQL and REST API.
+The ATSD API Client for Python simplifies the process of interacting with [Axibase Time Series Database](https://axibase.com/products/axibase-time-series-database/) through REST API and SQL endpoints.

 ## References